Premiership Women's Rugby: All time

 A total of 14 clubs have been involved in the top flight since the league's inception in the 2017–18 season.
-The most recent clubs to make debuts in Premiership Woman's Rugby were Trailfinders Women and Leicester Tigers Women, who made their top-flight debut in the 2023–24 season.
+The most recent clubs to make debuts in Premiership Woman's Rugby were Trailfinders and Leicester Tigers, who made their top-flight debut in the 2023–24 season.

-Five clubs — Bristol, Gloucester–Hartpury, Harlequins, Loughborough and Saracens — have appeared in every season to date.
+Five clubs — Bristol Bears, Gloucester–Hartpury, Harlequins, Loughborough Lightning and Saracens — have appeared in every season to date.

-Below is a list of clubs that have participated in the competition and the number of full seasons they've competed in.
+Below is a list of clubs that have participated in the competition and the number of full seasons they have competed in.
 Clubs currently active are marked in bold, while those that have been ever-present in are listed in bold italics.
 The last column shows the seasons each club has participated in, including the current one.

 Note: The 2019–20 season is not counted as it was abandoned due to the COVID-19 pandemic.